mauritssilvis/challenges/java/basic_java_project_intellij/README.md

 ##### Code styles

-First, to make cross-platform coding easier, Unix-style line endings are selected in the file [Project.xml](.idea/codeStyles/Project.xml).
+First, Unix-style line endings are selected in the file [Project.xml](.idea/codeStyles/Project.xml), which facilitates cross-platform coding.
 In addition, rulers are shown at 80 characters:

 ```xml